Skip to main content

 False: DISTINCT is visible

-ASOF JoinToggle: True/False
+ASOF JoinToggle: True or False

 True: ASOF Join Options will be visible.